We've independently reviewed this article to make sure it's as accurate as we can make it.

 #3 Noise

-Instead of 3-5 simple blades spinning on a quiet axis, tower fans have entire towers of turbine-shaped blades being spun around inside a cylinder.
-This will just always be louder than a pedestal fan (despite giving less airflow).
+Instead of 3-5 simple blades spinning on a quiet axis, tower fans have entire towers of turbine-shaped blades spun around inside a cylinder, making them louder than a pedestal fan (despite giving less airflow).

 In contrast, check out this high-end pedestal fan.